matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ## Proposal

-The existing push rules for mentions are deprecated and replaced with rules which use a property specific for mentions[^2], making the search for a mention much simpler and more reliable for the user.
+The existing push rules for user and room mentions are deprecated and new rules, which use a property specific for mentions[^2], are added to make mentions simpler and more reliable for users.

 ### New event property